luojiahai/shirley/CONTRIBUTING.md

 To navigate our codebase with confidence, see [the introduction to working in the repository](/contributing/README.md) :confetti_ball:.

-Check to see what [types of contributions](/contributing/types-of-contributions.md) we accept before making changes.
-Some of them don't even require writing a single line of code :sparkles:.

 ### Issues

 #### Create a new issue